The Forecast Report

 Method 4: Nail polish remover

-1. Applying a small, hidden part of the shoe with nail polish remover will confirm the compatibility of the material with this product.
+1. Applying nail polish remover to a small, hidden part of the shoe will confirm the material's compatibility with this product.

-2. Using nail polish remover that has acetone, wet a clean cloth and gently rub on the tar stain.
+2. Using a nail polish remover with acetone, wet a clean cloth and gently rub on the tar stain.

 3. Circulate the stained part slightly with your fingers while applying slight pressure.